yogeshalive/brightcove-react-player/readme.md

-A React component to load a Brightcove Player in the browser.
+A React component to load a Brightcove Player in the browser written in ES5 for compatibility

 ## Installation